List of The Promised Neverland characters: Demons

-The primary antagonists of the series, the demons consist of a variety of forms, from mindless monsters with multiple eyes who take the qualities of animals and plants they devour.
-Demons who eat humans take on a tall humanoid form resembling humans with Polydactyly and wear armored masks to protect their central eyes, their only truly vital organ.
-The ruling demons sponsor the farm system to provide them with a ready source of human flesh, which they require to remain sentient, and sometimes for the pastime of hunting humans.
+The main antagonists of the series, the monsters called demons, consist of a variety of forms; wild, multi-eyed monsters that take on the qualities of the animals and plants they devour.
+Human-eating demons assume a large human-like humanoid form with polydactyly and wear armored masks to protect their central eyes, their only truly vital organ.
+The ruling demons sponsor the agricultural system to provide them with a source of ready-to-use human flesh, which they need to remain sentient, and sometimes for the nature of monsters to hunt humans.